Silhouette of a horse's head within a circular outline, with the text "BACK TO BARE HOOF CARE" underneath.

-While trimming is a subtractive method, shoeing is an additive method.
-When adding the vertical height of shoes, reducing (or adding) leverage, we can change the way the hoof grows and the way the horse moves.
-It’s important to keep an eye on growth and document changes including adjustments in biomechanics, such as noting heel first, toe first, or flat landings.
+Trimming is a subtractive method, shoeing is an additive method.
+Shoes may reduce or add leverage and can change the way the hoof grows and the way the horse moves.
+It’s important to document changes in biomechanics, such as landings, and range of motion increases or decreases.
 Poor landings can indicate hidden problems before they become more serious.

 EASYCARE INC. BLOG POSTS FROM CLIENTS